fotehkamolov96/FullScreenDialog/README.md

 # FullScreenDialog

-This project was implemented relying on the Android full-screen dialog in [MaterialDesign][1], as described in the Material Design tutorial.
+This project was implemented relying on the Android full-screen dialog in [Material Design](https://material.io/components/dialogs), as described in the Material Design tutorial.
 It's a simple fullScreen Loader AlertDialog.
 For example please check app module's MainActivity.java class